 The Compensation Committee is responsible for reviewing our Chief Executive Officer's and other executive officers' base salaries.
-The base salaries of all executive officers are reviewed annually and adjusted when necessary to reflect individual roles, performance and the competitive market.
-Because we typically do not provide cash bonuses to our executive officers, salary is the primary cash-based element of our executive officers' compensation structure.
+The base salaries of all executive officers are reviewed and adjusted when necessary to reflect individual roles, performance and the competitive market.
+Because we currently do not provide cash bonuses to our executive officers, salary is the primary cash-based element of our executive officers' compensation structure.

-The following table sets forth information regarding the annualized base salary rates at the end of 2020 for our named executive officers:
+The following table sets forth information regarding the annualized base salary rates at the end of 2021 for our named executive officers:

-Name Ending Fiscal 2020 Base Salary(\$)(1)
+Name Ending Fiscal 2021 Base Salary(\$)(1)

-Elon Musk - (2)
+Elon Musk - -(2)

-Zachary Kirkhorn 300,000
+Zachary Kirkhorn 300,00 0

-Jerome Guillen 300,000

-Andrew Baglino 300,000
+Andrew Baglino 300,00 0

+Jerome Guillen - -(3)

-- (1) Reflects an annualized rate assuming 52 weeks each comprised of five work days. - (2) Mr. Musk historically earned a base salary that reflected the applicable minimum wage requirements under California law, and he was subject to income taxes based on such base salary.
+(1) Reflects an annualized rate assuming 52 weeks each comprised of five work days.

+- (2) Mr. Musk historically earned a base salary that reflected the applicable minimum wage requirements under California law, and he was subject to income taxes based on such base salary.
 However, he has never accepted his salary.
-Commencing in May 2019 at Mr. Musk's request, we eliminated altogether the earning and accrual of this base salary.
+Commencing in May 2019 at Mr. Musk's request, we eliminated altogether the earning and accrual of this base salary. - (3) Mr. Guillen departed Tesla in June 2021.